Compliance Watch:

 • As a right-to-work state, Ohio state law protects salaried employees’ right to join and participate in the activities of a labor union.

-• Ohio enacts laws governing employee compensation and benefits, encompassing wage disbursement, salary deductions, parental leave for new parents.
+• Ohio enacts laws governing employee compensation and benefits, encompassing wage disbursement, salary deductions, and parental leave for new parents.

 • Ohio regulations protect employees from discrimination through equal pay guarantees for roles that require the same effort and skills.
 Further, employees who expose discrimination and other violations of labor laws are protected from retaliation.